IBM/CodeEngine/thumbnail/README.md

 <!-- doit export URL=$URL -->

 It's a very basic application where you can drag-n-drop one of the pictures into the first box, or upload your own picture if you wish.
-Once there is an picture in there, go ahead and hit the "Generate Thumbnail" button to process the picture.
+Once there is a picture in there, go ahead and hit the "Generate Thumbnail" button to process the picture.
 The resulting thumbnail should appear in the right-hand box.